Taking medicines to treat tuberculosis

 - You can pass TB to people around you.
 This includes people you live, work, or come in close contact with.

-- You need to take medicines for TB for at least 6 months to rid your body of the TB bacteria.
-You should begin to feel better within a month of starting medicines.
+- You need to take many medicines for TB for at least 6 months to rid your body of the TB bacteria.
+You should begin to feel better within a month of starting the medicines.

-How to Take the Medicines
+How to Take the Medicines?

 TB germs die very slowly.
 You need to take several different pills at different times of the day for 6 months or longer.
-The only way to get rid of the germs is to take your TB medicines the way your doctor has instructed.
+The only way to get rid of the germs is to take your TB medicines the way your provider has instructed.
 This means taking all of your medicines every day.

 If you do not take your TB medicines the right way, or stop taking the medicines early: